mugx/Koordinator/README.md

 coordinator.start()
 ```

-The coordinator could be simply defined as:
+The coordinator could be simply defined as a subclass of `BaseCoordinator`:

 ```
 class DemoCoordinator: BaseCoordinator {